near/docs/docs/1.concepts/protocol/gas.md

 This section will soon be moved from here to the [build documentation](../../2.build/2.smart-contracts/anatomy/environment.md).
 :::

-If you developing a smart contract, you might want to estimate how much gas a function call will consume.
+If you're developing a smart contract, you might want to estimate how much gas a function call will consume.
 This is useful to estimate limits for your function and avoid running into out-of-gas errors.

 One of the most accurate ways to estimate gas costs is by running your function in `testnet`.
 To know exactly how much gas a specific part of your function uses, you can use the `used_gas` method from our SDK.